Recruitment for membership bodies

 The person you need must be able to:

-- Translate the priorities of a diverse membership into coherent, credible policy positions
+- Translate the priorities of a diverse membership into coherent, credible policy positions, including when those priorities conflict

-- Manage the internal politics of a membership base where interests sometimes compete
+- Manage the internal politics of a membership base where commercial interests sometimes pull in different directions

 What goes wrong when membership bodies hire badly

-- Hiring a strong communicator who cannot engage at depth on policy and who loses the room the moment a minister's adviser pushes back
+- Hiring a strong communicator who cannot engage at depth on policy, and who loses the room the moment a minister's adviser pushes back with a technical question

-- Hiring a policy specialist who cannot communicate clearly or represent positions publicly with confidence
+- Hiring a policy specialist who cannot communicate clearly or represent positions publicly with confidence, whose expertise stays inside the building

 - Hiring from an agency background without appreciating that representing collective member interests requires a fundamentally different set of instincts than serving a single client